sejal-gupta23/sejal-gupta23.github.io/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Revealing Biases in every decision!"
+  title: "Revealing Biases in everyday decision!"
   content: "Every decision we make is influenced by unconscious biases, shaping our choices in ways we're often unaware of.
 The Latent Truth explores how these hidden factors impact our judgment and behavior. "
   image: "/images/mainimage.jpg"
   button: